 TFDTransaction component

-The TFDTransaction component is used to explicitly manage transactions.
+The TFDTransaction component is used to manage transactions explicitly.

 The Firebird client allows any operations to be made only in the context of a transaction.
 So if you manage to access data without explicitly calling TFDTransaction.StartTransaction, it means that it was called automatically somewhere deep in FireDac.
 It is highly recommended not to use it like that.
-For applications to correctly work with databases, it is advisable to manage transactions manually, which means to call the StartTransaction, Commit and Rollback methods of the TFDTransaction component explicitly.
+For applications to work correctly with databases, it is advisable to manage transactions manually, which means calling the StartTransaction, Commit and Rollback methods of the TFDTransaction component explicitly.

 Table 2.
 TFDTransaction component main properties